About Me

 It's more than just a mug, it's functional art inspired by nature.
 My favourite thing to do is carving free hand designs of treesscapes, windblown pines, cedar trees, lakes, rolling hills, rocky shorelines and distant mountains.
 I am also very boho and that can also be seen in my work.

-I am not japanese but feel a strong connection to these two philosophies;
+I feel a strong connection to the philosophy wabisabi and ikigai.

 Wabisabi is a Japanese philosophy which revers authenticity above all else, appreciating the beauty in the naturally imperfect world.